 So far as the stocks on the high seas are concerned, the situation is different in view of the fact that the resources are high seas resources subject to the freedom of fishing on the high seas, and in the light of the fact that all States have a right to fish on the high seas.
-It should also be noted that the right is given to States, not to individuals.5 the parties to the treaty might wish to grant to their respective nationals a right described as a property right, it can only be at best a relative right.
+It should also be noted that the right is given to States, not to individuals.

 Thus, any right to fish on the high seas can never be absolute.
 It will always be a relative right.
-Under a treaty regime dealing in part with high seas fisheries, while
+Under a treaty regime dealing in part with high seas fisheries, while the parties to the treaty might wish to grant to their respective nationals a right described as a property right, it can only be at best a relative right.

-5 See in particular, arts 116 to 119 1982 UN Convention
+&lt;sup>5 See in particular, arts 116 to 119 1982 UN Convention